-Despite being a less-populated central state in America, Oklahoma has churned out hundreds of popular and well-liked musicians over the years!
-Ranging from Blues to Rock music, Oklahoma is known for its creative artists and hit songs that people still sing until this day.
+Oklahoma may be a less-populated central state in America.
+But it has churned out hundreds of famous musicians over the years!
+Ranging from blues to rock music, Oklahoma is known for its creative musicians and hit songs that people still sing to this day.

 1. Blake Shelton

-With over 10 million records sold worldwide, it is no wonder his name is so well-known in Nashville.
+Throughout his career, Shelton released songs that have charted well, including “The Baby,” “Some Beach,” and “Home.”
+His successes made him one of the most famous country artists.
+With over 10 million records sold worldwide, it is no wonder his name is so well-known in and out of Nashville.

-Earning top spots on the Hot Country Songs chart, amassing several American country Awards, wrangling CMT Artist of the Year, and earning 10 CMT Music Awards, Blake Shelton is one of the most respected singers in the country genre.
+Earning top spots on the Hot Country Songs chart, amassing several American Country Awards, wrangling CMT Artist of the Year, and earning 10 CMT Music Awards, there’s no question why Shelton is one of the most respected singers in the country genre.

 2. Toby Keith

-Hailing from Clinton, Oklahoma, Keith began his musical career back in 1993 — and has increased in popularity ever since.
+One of the most well-known country singers, songwriters, actors, and record producers is Toby Keith.
+He began his musical career back in 1993 and has increased in popularity ever since.

 3. Chet Baker